COVID-19 pandemic in Pakistan: Economy

 On 2 April, the Government of Pakistan announced that the Pakistani economy had lost Rs 2.5 trillion due to the coronavirus pandemic.
-Some government programs were mainted through the crisis to keep people employed.
+Some government programs were maintained through the crisis to keep people employed.
 For example, the Plant for Pakistan reforestation program was maintained through the pandemic employing 60,000 people.
 On 2 June, it was reported that mango exports had declined due to the COVID-19 pandemic.
 On 5 June, the Pakistani Government announced plans to privatize a number of state-run industries, including the state-run Pakistan Steel Mills.
 Such actions led to the lay off and subsequent unemployment of over 9300 employees.

 On 20 June, Pakistan's Ministry of Interior announced that the Torkham and Spin Boldak borders would open for six days a week under strict health measures.
 On 22 June, Pakistan opened its border crossings with Afghanistan, allowing exports for the first time in three months.
 On 15 July, Pakistan allowed Afghan exports to India through the Wagah border, after taking COVID-19 measures.
 On 17 July, China applauded the resumption of trade relations between Afghanistan and Pakistan after five land crossings had opened.
 The five land crossings were Torkham, Chaman, Ghulam Khan, Angur Ada and Dand-e-Patan.